gintool/gin/README.md

 This is the repository for the academic research paper "Genetic Improvement in No Time", submitted to the GI 2017 workshop at GECCO 2017.
 [Please see this preprint of the paper](doc/gin.pdf).

-Gin is a Genetic Improvement (GI) tool.
-Specifically, it is designed to reduce the execution time of Java code by modifying source files whilst preserving functionality as embodied by a set of JUnit tests.
+Gin is a [Genetic Improvement](https://en.wikipedia.org/wiki/Genetic_improvement_(computer_science)) (GI) tool.
+Genetic Improvement is the application of [Genetic Programming](https://en.wikipedia.org/wiki/Genetic_programming) and other metaheuristics to existing software, to improve it in some way.
+In its initial incarnation, Gin was designed to reduce the execution time of Java code by modifying source files whilst preserving functionality as embodied by a set of JUnit tests.

 This repository was created based on a private development repo and is still undergoing development.
 Please raise an issue if you have a specific request or notice a bug.